Guardianships and Independence

 - The court rules say that a guardian must tell the court if they think the ward doesn’t need a guardian anymore.

 - A ward can ask the court for a Guardianship Review Hearing, an attorney, and a new doctor’s evaluation once per year to try to end the guardianship.

 If you are a guardian, talk to your ward and ask if there’s something they want to try doing on their own—then help them to do it!
 If you are a ward, talk to your guardian and ask them to help you become more independent.

 In addition to as much independence as they can handle, wards have other rights, too.
-You can learn more about wards’ rights in two new publications about guardianship from Disability Rights Ohio:
+You can learn more about wards’ rights in our new publication about guardianship from Disability Rights Ohio:

 If you have more questions about your rights, you can always contact us!